barackd222/barackd222.github.io/assets/handsonlabs/createtheoccsstack.md

 <img src="./img/occs-18.PNG" />

-Copy the contents of the occs-stack.yml file (it is located in the ankimedrec-apis project you git forked previously).
+Copy the contents of the **occs-stack.yml** file (it is located in the ankimedrec-apis project you git forked previously).
 Paste the contents into the Advanced Editor.
 Notice that the stack defintion contains two linked services - one for Node.js application, the other for MongoDB.

+Then, click **Done**

 <img src="./img/occs-19.PNG" />

+*Notice that the Stack will graphically represent the associated nodes and their relationship.*

-Name your Stack something meaningful eg MedRec
+Name your Stack something meaningful eg MedRec.
+Then press **Save**
-Press Save

 <img src="./img/occs-20.PNG" />